We accept submissions for the Fall 2023 issue in July. Please mark your calendars.

 We accept publications via a Google Form.
 The link is

-We do not adhere to the 5/7/5 "rule."
+• We do not adhere to the 5/7/5 rule.
+At all.
 We are open to 1, 2, & 3 lines (and other configurations.)

-We do not publish poems that include the phrase "first frost."
+• We do not publish poems that include the phrase "first frost."

-No titles with poems.
+• No titles with poems, please.

 We accept submissions in January for the Spring issue and July for the Fall issue.